zapier/zapier-platform/packages/cli/README-source.md

 ### General Errors

-Errors due to a misconfiguration in a user's Zap should be handled in your app by throwing `z.errors.Error` with a user-friendly message and optional error and status code.
+Errors due to a misconfiguration in a user's Zap should be handled in your integration by throwing `z.errors.Error` with a user-friendly message and optional error and status code.
 Typically, this will be prettifying 4xx responses or APIs that return errors as 200s with a payload that describes the error.